History of Sacavém: Sacavém in al-Andalus

 According to the description of a Muslim source (the Syrian geographer Abu Abdallah Yaqut ibn-Abdallah al-Rumi al-Hamawi), Sacavém was "one of the towns of Lisbon, to the east of it", being the locality classified as a qarya (word that can be translated, precisely, as al-qarīa, small village, town, village).

 Like several other small towns around Lisbon, Sacavém was administratively integrated into the Kura of al-Ušbuna (the kura being a Muslim territorial administrative unit, which basically coincides with the same geographical delimitation of the ancient Roman CONVENTI, encompassing several localities although with differences in the powers attributed), leading it was a qadi, a governor with military functions appointed, first by the wali of Cordoba, the capital of al-Andalus, as representative of the caliph of Damascus, and later by the emirs (756-929) and then by the Umayyad caliphs (929-1031) who ruled al-Andalus from that city.

-Throughout the Emirate and Caliphate domination, several seditions against the Umayyads took place in Ġarb al- ndalus (where it was included, as previously explained, Sacavém), highlighting the revolt promoted by the Banu Marwan of Mérida/Badajoz or that of Umar ibn Hafsun, of Bobastro, put down in the late 20s of the 10th century (in fact, during the second half of the 9th century and until January 929, date in which 'Abd al-Raḥman III proclaims himself Amir al-Mu'minin (Prince of the Believers), that is, Caliph —precisely after defeating the Banu Marwan—, passing into a period of greater weakness of the central power, the Gharb was only nominally part of the Umayyad emirate, having become a sort of autonomous principality with headquarters in Batalyaws, that is, Badajoz).
+Throughout the Emirate and Caliphate domination, several seditions against the Umayyads took place in Ġarb al- ndalus (where it was included, as previously explained, Sacavém), highlighting the revolt promoted by the Banu Marwan of Mérida/Badajoz or that of Umar ibn Hafsun, of Bobastro, put down in the late 920s (in fact, during the second half of the 9th century and until January 929, date in which 'Abd al-Raḥman III proclaims himself Amir al-Mu'minin (Prince of the Believers), that is, Caliph —precisely after defeating the Banu Marwan—, passing into a period of greater weakness of the central power, the Gharb was only nominally part of the Umayyad emirate, having become a sort of autonomous principality with headquarters in Batalyaws, that is, Badajoz).